irakones/forecasting/README.md

 # Description
-    The purpose of this project is to employ basic clustering techniques to extend a forecast given by some forecaster for a particular event to try predict probabilities of unforecasted  outcomes of that event.
+The purpose of this project is to employ basic clustering techniques to extend a forecast given by some forecaster for a particular event to try predict probabilities of unforecast outcomes of that event.

 # Motivation and Method
 As a toy scenario to motivate the forecasting problem: